ngaretou/usfm_bible/README.md

   - audio
   - Pass in ref via URL to go straight there?
 - Desktop only items
-  - Remember window size and position on close (this only applies to desktop so low priority)...
   - Change window title on desktop https://stackoverflow.com/questions/64800455/how-to-change-app-icon-and-app-name-for-flutter-desktop-application